(203) 809-9490 or Send a Message on the Homepage

 Start with finding the patents or patent applications which are publicly available (looking up a patent or patent application).
 All patents are published when issued.
 Patent applications are usually published 18 months after the filing date of the patent application.
 In some instances an applicant will request a patent application is not published before issuance.

-Find patents or patent applications related to a company or individual by searching under the Field of Assignee or Applicant in the USPTO Database for Patents or the USPTO Database for Patent Applications.
+Find patents or patent applications related to a company or individual by searching under the Field of Assignee name or Applicant name in the Basic Search of the USPTO Public Patent Search.

 2. Viewing related patents or patent applications

-To find information related to the original patent or patent application you will need to go to Public Pair, which allows you to view the full patent file.
-When viewing the full patent file in Public Pair, go to the Continuity Data tab.
+To find information related to the original patent or patent application you will need to go to the USPTO Patent Center, which allows you to view the full patent file.
+When viewing the patent file in the Patent Center, go to the Continuity Data tab.
 In the Continuity Data tab you will see information about any patents or patent applications which came after the patent file you are looking at – and you will see information about any patent or patent application which came before the patent file you are looking at.

 3. View the assignments